 Our graduate students come from every part of the United States and the world, including the Republic of Korea, Taiwan, the People's Republic of China, Mexico, Chile, Turkey, Spain, Argentina, Brazil, Peru, and many others.
-We place tremendous value on our core training in sociological theory, methods, and statistics at the M.A. and Ph.D. levels, and we build on this core with a variety of course offerings and research areas such as criminology and deviance, demography, development, education, family, gender, health, political sociology, race and ethnicity, and religion.
+We place tremendous value on our core training in sociological theory, methods, and statistics at the M.A. and Ph.D. levels, and we build on this core with a variety of course offerings and research areas such as criminology and deviance, demography, education, family, gender, health, political sociology, and race and ethnicity.
 Our students research and publish alongside our faculty in both mainstream and leading disciplinary outlets, and regularly present their work at national and international conferences, which would not be possible without the generous support of our donors.

 The Norval Glenn Prize

 In 2011 the Department stablished The Norval Glenn Prize, in honor of Professor Emeritus Dr. Norval Glenn and his many contributions to the field of family sociology.
 Recipients receive a financial award for the best paper in the area of family sociology.

 The Department's undergraduate students also actively participate in research projects alongside faculty members, with the Sociology Honors Program and the Alpha Kappa Delta (AKD) Sociology Honors Society serving as the core of upper-division student activity.
 Our students have recently created and developed Sociological Insight, a national peer-reviewed journal of undergraduate sociological research.
 Our undergraduate alumni go on to leading graduate programs and law schools around the country, or on to very productive careers in federal, state and local governments, the private sector, and the non-profit sector.